bkryza/decorest/README.rst

 of operations and then create a common class, which inherits from all the group clients and provides entire API from one instance.

-For example of this checkout the `Petstore Swagger client example`_ in tests.
+For example of this checkout the `Petstore Swagger client example`_.

 Caveats